korchasa/awesome-chatgpt/README.md

 - [abielzulio/chatgpt-raycast](https://github.com/abielzulio/chatgpt-raycast) - ChatGPT Raycast extension integrates ChatGPT interaction into the Raycast command bar.
 - [ahmadbilaldev/langui](https://github.com/ahmadbilaldev/langui) - LangUI is an open-source collection of beautifully designed Tailwind components specifically created for AI and LLM projects.
 - [ai-genie/chatgpt-vscode](https://github.com/ai-genie/chatgpt-vscode) - An AI-driven pair programming extension utilizing ChatGPT for Visual Studio Code.
+- [bookfere/Ebook-Translator-Calibre-Plugin](https://github.com/bookfere/Ebook-Translator-Calibre-Plugin) - A Calibre plugin that translates ebooks into multiple languages using various translation engines.
 - [bramses/chatgpt-md](https://github.com/bramses/chatgpt-md) - 'ChatGPT-MD' is an add-on for Obsidian that integrates the AI chat capabilities of ChatGPT into markdown notes.
 - [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Smart Connections is an AI-powered plugin for Obsidian that helps users organize, link, and chat with their notes effortlessly.
 - [cesarhuret/docGPT](https://github.com/cesarhuret/docGPT) - docGPT allows users to integrate ChatGPT directly into Google Docs and MS Word as an Editor Add-on.